YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

 \subsection{YOLO-CIANNA generalization for 3D detection}

-In Paper I \citep{paper:yolo_cianna_sdc1}, we provide a complete description of the YOLO-CIANNA method for detecting, classifying, and characterizing objects in 2D images.
+In Paper I \citep{paper:yolo_cianna_sdc1}, we provide a complete description of the YOLO-CIANNA method of detecting, classifying, and characterizing objects in 2D images.
 Here, we present adaptations of the formalism for detecting 3D objects.
-As explained in Paper I, YOLO-CIANNA is a regression-based detection method implemented as part of the broader \texttt{CIANNA} development framework \citep{soft:cianna}\footnote{CIANNA is open-source and freely accessible through GitHub \href{https://github.com/Deyht/CIANNA}{https://github.com/Deyht/CIANNA}.
+As is explained in Paper I, YOLO-CIANNA is a regression-based detection method implemented as part of the broader \texttt{CIANNA} development framework \citep{soft:cianna}\footnote{CIANNA is open-source and freely accessible through GitHub \href{https://github.com/Deyht/CIANNA}{https://github.com/Deyht/CIANNA}.
 The version used in this paper corresponds to the V-1.0 release \href{https://doi.org/10.5281/zenodo.12806325}{10.5281/zenodo.12806325}.}.
 The YOLO-CIANNA method constrains a fully convolutional neural network (CNN) backbone to create a mapping from an input data space to a regular grid of detection units.
-Each unit is associated with an independent subregion of the input space and is tasked with detecting all objects for which the central coordinate lies within this region.
+Each unit is associated with an independent subregion of the input space and is tasked with detecting all objects whose central coordinate lies within that region.
 Objects are represented as bounding boxes.
 During the training phase, the network is fed with labeled images.
-Each detection unit produces a set of candidate boxes that are matched and compared with the known list of target boxes.
-This comparison is then used to adjust network weights so future predictions will be closer to the target.
+Each detection unit produces a set of candidate boxes, which are compared to the known list of target boxes through a matching function.
+The network weights are then adjusted to minimize the observed difference between its prediction and the expected result.
 Additionally, the model learns to predict an objectness score for each detection, representing its confidence that a given predicted box corresponds to a real object.

-To generalize the formalism presented in Paper I toward 3D detection, we add two new dimensions to the detection units' output vector to predict both the central position $z$ and the size $d$ of a box along the third dimension.
+To generalize the formalism presented in Paper I to 3D detection, we added two new dimensions to the detection units' output vector to predict both the box's central position, $z$, and its size, $d$, along the third dimension.
 We express a 3D bounding box as a function of output vector elements, following

 where $g_x$, $g_y$, and $g_z$ are the output grid coordinates of the unit making the prediction, $o^x$, $o^y$, and $o^z$ are predicted sigmoid-activated values refining the position inside the subregion, $p_w$, $p_h$, and $p_d$ are predefined size priors, and $o^w$, $o^h$ and $o^d$ are preditect linear-activated values adjusting the size of the predicted box.
 The corresponding $\mathcal{L}_{\textrm{pos}}$ and $\mathcal{L}_{\textrm{size}}$ regression sublosses from Eq.~14 of Paper I are trivially adapted with a third dimension to obtain our full YOLO-CIANNA 3D loss.